White Smoke From Exhaust – Main Causes and Fixes

 • Trouble starting

-With a list of issues this long, ignoring a bad fuel injector will quickly become unbearable.
+With a list of problems this long, ignoring a faulty fuel injector will quickly become unbearable.
 Not only that, but it can throw the entire system off balance and cause costly engine repairs.

 Why do fuel injectors fail?
-Contaminants in the fuel, mostly.
-One way to extend the life of a fuel injector is to routinely replace the fuel filter every 2-years or so and only fill up at Top-Tier stations.
+Contaminants in the fuel, chiefly.
+One way to extend the life of a fuel injector is to regularly replace the fuel filter every 2-years or so and only fill up at Top-Tier stations.

 How To Fix